-- (iii) The Controlling Body may levy a fee for the administration of an Incident Referral Form lodged in accordance with Section 22.1(b)(ii), which may be refunded if the Controlling Body determines that the Person who is the subject of the Incident Referral Form has committed a Reportable Offence. - (iv) An Incident Referral Form lodged in accordance with Section 22.1(b)(ii) may not be withdrawn by the Club after it has been lodged with the Controlling Body. - (c) Notice of Charge Power of Executive Officer
+- (iii) The Controlling Body may levy a fee for the administration of an Incident Referral Form lodged in accordance with Section 22.1(b)(ii), which may be refunded if the Controlling Body determines that the Person who is the subject of the Incident Referral Form has committed a Reportable Offence. - (iv) An Incident Referral Form lodged in accordance with Section 22.1(b)(ii) may not be withdrawn by the Club after it has been lodged with the Controlling Body.

+(c) Incident Referral Form - Power of Executive Officer

-Notwithstanding any other provision of this Policy Handbook, if an Executive Officer (or their nominee) considers that a Person has committed a Reportable Offence during a Match, the Executive Officer (or their nominee) may report that Person by completing a Notice of Charge.
+Notwithstanding any other provision of this Policy Handbook, if an Executive Officer (or their nominee) considers that a Person has committed a Reportable Offence during a Match, the Executive Officer (or their nominee) may report that Person by completing an Incident Referral Form for assessment by the Controlling Body under 22.2(a).